inversin1234/Microphone-always-at-100/README.md

 4. Set how frequently (in seconds) you want the script to re-apply the target volume level.
 5. Use the slider to choose the exact volume percentage to enforce (default: 100%) and verify the target via the progress gauge.
 6. Click **Start monitoring** to begin.
 The volume will be forced to the selected level on the specified cadence while the status panel confirms each enforcement.
-5. Use the slider to choose the exact volume percentage to enforce (default: 100%).
-6. Click **Start** to begin monitoring.
-The volume will be forced to the selected level on the specified cadence.
+7. Use **Apply once** if you only want to set the level right now without continuous monitoring, or toggle **Mute microphone** when needed.
-7. Click **Stop** to pause monitoring when you no longer need it.
+8. Click **Stop** to pause monitoring when you no longer need it.

 > **Tip:** Start the utility before joining meetings that tend to lower your microphone.
 Leaving it running in the background is usually sufficient, since the volume enforcement only happens on the chosen interval.